hrishikeshnikam2000/Image_Identifier_in_Python/README.md

 These libraries are required in order for this to work.

-The image has to be present in dataset in order to make sure that it can identify the person in the Image.
+The Image has to be present in dataset in order to make sure that it can identify the person in the Image.

 This can work for any particular objects but i have used to identify Faces of people.

 I have used Doanald  trump's face beacuse why not :)

-Thank you !
+Thank you for having a look !